-Whether you are currently operating as an essential business or looking to re-open, WSPS trusted advisors and industry experts will lead sessions that discuss practical approaches and address best practices for business recovery post-pandemic.
+Whether you are currently operating as an essential business or looking to re-open, WSPS' trusted advisors and industry experts will lead sessions that discuss practical approaches and address best practices to keep workplace safety top of mind.
 Gain key insights, valuable tools and resources to assist you as you navigate this brave new world.
 Attend one or all of the PIP Virtual Series webinars.
-Topics include:

 Who Should Attend?

 - Maintenance and Operation Managers

 - Webinars will take place May 13, 20 and 27, 2021 and will be 90 minutes in length.

 - Cost per webinar is $25 + HST

 Thursday May 13, 2021 | 10:00 - 11:30 am

 COVID-19 & Balance at Work: Impact, Progress, and the Future

 Speaker: Andrew Harkness Strategic Advisor, Organizational Health Initiatives, Strategy & Governance Workplace Safety & Prevention Services (WSPS)

 Moderator: Alexandra Petrisano, Health & Safety Representative, Workplace Safety & Prevention Services (WSPS)